 Congress provided the first year of funding for the JRJ Program in fiscal year 2010.
 Now, the JRJ Program will allot $179,975 to the ACJC for fiscal year 2024.

 The JRJ Program requires equal distribution of awards between prosecutors and public defenders.
 In fiscal year 2015 when the Administrative Offices of the Court (AOC) executed the program, 12 Arizona attorneys serving as public defenders and 13 Arizona attorneys serving as prosecutors received between $1,375 and $1,490 each through the JRJ Program.
 While we will attempt to serve the same number of recipients in each fiscal year, the specific number of awardees and award amount will not be known until all applications have been reviewed and evaluated.

 Award monies are paid directly to the lender or servicer of the loan upon execution of the service agreement required for participation in the JRJ Program.
 As required by the grant, the award money is intended to supplement, not substitute, the recipient’s personal student loan obligation.
 Awards are renewable, however all awards are subject to federal funding of the JRJ Program.

 Frequently Asked Questions

-The application period for the FY23 program year is now OPEN.
+The application period for the FY24 program year will reopen in February 2024.

 Your completed application packet must include: